joachim-gassen/sposm/README.md

 assignments using a statistical programming language of their choice.

 While the course is designed as a blended learning event, it might also be useful for self-study.
-To do so:
+If you just want to have a quick look, check the slides in `slides_pdf`.
+For a deep dive, do the following:

 - Set up the development environment as described below.
 - Produce data, slides and additional info by running `make all`.
 - Work through the slides for Topics 1 to 9.
 Doing so, it is also useful to take a look at the source code of the slides if you are familiar with R.
 - Work with the literature that is provided in the [link list](docs/link_list.md) and on the slides.
 - Try your luck with the individual assignments.
 They will be announced as GitHub issues throughout the period October 2019 to January 2020.
 - Pick a small project that you expect to contribute to the Open Science community.
 This could be, e.g., a project generating code that collects publicly available but not easily obtainable data, tidies and documents it